lucidrains/nuwa-pytorch/README.md

 - [x] flesh out VAE resnet blocks, offer some choices
 - [x] add all stability tricks from cogview paper by default
 - [x] make VQGan able to accept custom VGG for LPAPs loss (audio)
+- [x] add feedforward chunking
 - [ ] add cosine sim attention from swinv2 as an option
 - [ ] offer vqvae training script
 - [ ] take care of audio transformer and cross modality attention
 - [ ] segmentation mask encoder, make sure embeddings can undergo 3dna attention with decoder during cross attention
 - [ ] add audio transformer, and build audio / video nearby cross attention
 - [ ] add some autotrainer that takes care of the alternating updates of discriminator and VQVAE generator
-- [ ] add reversible networks and feedforward chunking, a la Reformer, to save on memory
+- [ ] add reversible networks, to save on memory on depth
 - [ ] allow for variable lengthed videos in sparse 3dna non-causal attention
 - [ ] add shift token in decoder for cheap powerful RPE
 - [ ] support kernel sizes different along each dimension for sparse 3dna